bluxmit/alnoda-workspaces/README.md

 ## How to make your own workspace

 This repo was created with the idea in mind - to set up basics for building custom workspaces.
 The workspaces, shared in this project are build based on each other.
-Some of the workspaces are highly customized, have a narrow scope, and focuse on a specific task.
+Some of the workspaces are highly customized, have a narrow scope, and focus on a specific task.
-Other workspaces are more general, and intended to be used for further customization.
+Other workspaces are more general and intended to be used for further customization.

 The most general workspace - is [`Ubuntu-workspace`](./workspaces/ubuntu-workspace/README.md).
-It sets the basics for using docker in order to run multiple processes, adds cron, zsh and other applications that will be used in most workspaces.
+It sets the basics for using docker in order to run multiple processes, adds cron, zsh, and other applications that will be used in most workspaces.

-Other general workspaces are the [`Base-Workspace`](./workspaces/base-workspace/README.md), that adds several browser-based applications,
+Other general workspaces are the [`Base-Workspace`](./workspaces/base-workspace/README.md), which adds several browser-based applications,
-like task scheduler, file browser, documentation framowork and workspace own page. [`Workspace-in-docker`](./workspaces/workspace-in-docker/README.md) adds [Eclipse Theia](https://theia-ide.org/) to the Base-Workspace.
+like task scheduler, file browser, documentation framework and workspace own page. [`Workspace-in-docker`](./workspaces/workspace-in-docker/README.md) adds [Eclipse Theia](https://theia-ide.org/) to the Base-Workspace.
 Theia - is an open-source browser-based VS-Code version, making
 Workspace-in-docker to be a general base workspace, to be used in order to create workspaces for specific tasks (like Python workspace, or
 Ansible workspace).